Weekend fishing opportunities:

 CHEADLE LAKE: bass, bluegill

 This 60-acre former mill pond in Lebanon provides an excellent warm water fishing experience for the beginner as well as the seasoned angler.
-Largemouth bass up to 16 inches and panfish up to 9.5 inches were reported in mid-June.
+Largemouth bass up to 16 inches and panfish up to 9.5 inches have been caught in the past.
 To get there take Russell Road east off Main Street about a mile.
 There is a small boat ramp and ADA fishing dock at the parking lot and foot access most of the way around the pond.

-The dry cold weather should leave the river in great shape as winter steelhead season nears.
-Monday hydrological data shows flows at 15,300 cfs, a gauge reading in Estacada of 17.87 ft., and the water temperature up slightly at 41°.
+Monday hydrological data shows flows at 2,930 cfs, a gauge reading in Estacada of 12.63 ft., and the water temperature near 46°.

 CLEAR LAKE: trout

-Clear Lake was last stocked for the season in late August and is open all year.
+Clear Lake is open to angling all year.
 Naturally reproducing brook trout are also available.
 The lake is accessed from Highway 126 approximately 70 miles east of Springfield.
 Cabins and row boats are available for rent from Clear Lake Resort.

 COAST FORK WILLAMETTE RIVER: trout